rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

  ### Stream Creation

-There may be times in implementing `libcudf` features where it would be advantageous to use streams *internally*, i.e., to accomplish overlap in implementing an algorithm.
+There may be times in implementing libcudf features where it would be advantageous to use streams *internally*, i.e., to accomplish overlap in implementing an algorithm.
 However, dynamically creating a stream can be expensive.
 RMM has recently added a stream pool for this situation to avoid dynamic stream creation.
-However, this is not yet exposed in `libcudf`, so for the time being, `libcudf` features should avoid creating streams (even if it is slightly less efficient).
+However, this is not yet exposed in libcudf, so for the time being, libcudf features should avoid creating streams (even if it is slightly less efficient).
 It is a good idea to leave a `// TODO:` note indicating where using a stream would be beneficial.

 ## Memory Allocation